Cedar Grove, Antigua and Barbuda

 Cedar Grove is a settlement in the far north of the island of Antigua.
 It is located to the east of the island's northernmost headlands, Boon Point.
 It is 6 km northeast of the capital, St. John's.

 History

+The settlement was first mentioned in May 1841.
 Around the 1850s, the name of Cedar Grove was Willocks Village, although some American maps used this name until the 1940s.

 Demographics

 Cedar Grove is classified as "lower medium income", however, it is still one of the best parts of the nation to live in, having a Living Conditions Index of 14.26.

 There are three enumeration districts in Cedar Grove.